Respected Twin Cities choreographer Michael Matthew Ferrell dies at 61

 At Latte Da, they collaborated on such titles as "Gypsy," "Oliver!," "Cabaret," "Aida," "Company," "Spring Awakening," "Evita" and "The Full Monty."

-Ferrell reveled in people, and made all body types, skin tones and gender identities feel welcomed, said choreographer, director and casting director Kelli Foster Warder, who knew him for 40-plus years.
+Ferrell reveled in people, and made folks of all body types, skin tones and gender identities feel welcome, said choreographer, director and casting director Kelli Foster Warder, who knew him for more than 40 years.

 The two met when she was in first grade and taking classes from his mother, Judith "Dyan" Ferrell, a former Rockette who ran a dance studio in the south metro.
 Later, the two artists reconnected professionally, and he would introduce her to Latte Da, where she's now associate artistic director.